Yorba Linda Cinema

 This was to be the first of 200 mini-theaters to be built nationwide.
 The theaters, with up to three screens, were expected to have seating ranging from 160 to 325.
 The 16mm projectors were to be entirely automated, as were the concessions and support systems, with the manager as the button pusher, eliminating the need for a large staff.
 The manager was asking the visiting celebrities coming to the opening to place their handprints in concrete slabs to become a permanent part of the cinema.

-The theater was open for about five years before it faded into oblivion and it has been used for retail shops for many years.
+The theater was open until 1976 before it faded into oblivion, and it has been used for retail shops for many years.
 Today, no evidence remains at the location of any handprints in concrete.

 Just login to your account and subscribe to this theater.